partials-music/kononotronics/README.md

   A ruin, a silent city where the sun beats
   I ended up in a city where the sun beats
   I stumbled onto a city where the sun beats down
+I, I ended up in a dead trance
+  I, I ended up in a thick trance
   I, I ended up in a wasteland
   I, I ended up in a deep sleep
   I, I ended up in a secret
   I, I stumbled up on a city